NSE Indices

-NSE Indices Limited (formerly known as India Index Services & Products Limited (IISL)), a subsidiary of the National Stock Exchange of India (NSE), provides a variety of indices and index related products and services to Indian capital markets.
+NSE Indices Limited (formerly known as India Index Services & Products Limited (IISL)), a subsidiary of the National Stock Exchange (NSE), provides a variety of indices and index related products and services to Indian capital markets.
+NSE is an Indian Stock Exchange.
 It is based in Mumbai, Maharashtra.
 NSE Indices Ltd. operates as a subsidiary of NSE Strategic Investment Corporation Limited.
 The company maintains over 100 equity indices comprising broad-based benchmark indices, sectoral indices, fixed income and customized indices.

-There are many investment and risk management products, index funds and exchange traded funds benchmarked to indices developed by NSE Indices Ltd. in India and abroad including derivatives traded on NSE, NSE IFSC Ltd., and SGX.
+There are many investment and risk management products, index funds and exchange traded funds benchmarked to indices developed by NSE Indices Ltd. in India and abroad including derivatives traded on NSE, NSE International Exchange (NSE IX), and SGX.

 NSE Indices Ltd. was formed with the objective of providing a variety of indices and index related products and services to capital markets.
+NSE Indices had a marketing and licensing agreement with Standard & Poor's for co-branding equity indices until 2013.